 Net sales for our second quarter totaled $463.3 million, a decline of 6.8% compared to last year with total comparable store sales decreasing by 6.2%.
 Relative to pre-pandemic levels in the second quarter of fiscal 2020, our sales were slightly positive with increased profitability over the same period across all divisions.

-Our cadence improved during Q2, and we finished the quarter ahead of our expectations.
-The trends for transaction count increased on a sequential basis, and we also experienced a 3% increase in average ticket over last year, driven by our recent pricing actions.
+Our cadence improved during Q2 and we finished the quarter ahead of our expectations.
+The trends for transaction count increased on a sequential basis and we also experienced a 3% increase in average ticket over last year, driven by our recent pricing actions.
 Our e-commerce business was particularly strong in Q2, growing by 2.2% over last year with an acceleration in growth towards the end of the quarter.

 Our gross profit in Q2 was $214.9 million on a GAAP basis, reflecting a 20% decrease from last year.
-We incurred $27.1 million of excess ocean freight cost during Q2, which was below our internal forecast.
+We incurred $27.1 million of excess ocean freight cost during Q2 which was below our internal forecast.
 Notably, we didn't incur any excess ocean freight cost over the corresponding period last year.

 After adjusting for these noncomparable expenses, our gross profit of $242 million declined by 9% compared to the same quarter last year and increased by 7% compared to pre-pandemic levels in fiscal 2020.
 Our gross margin rate on a GAAP basis was 46.4% in Q2, a decrease of 730 basis points from last year and reflecting a 580 basis point impact from increased supply chain costs, of which the biggest contributor was excess import freight.